Documentation

 An artifact surfaces the standard library or a plugin's interface - it defines the expected values on which the logic operates.
 An SLO artifact would require thresholds and queries while a systems modelling artifact might require dependency relationships.

-An artifact is a .yaml file with the following required fields per artifact.
+An artifact is a .json file with the following required fields per artifact.

 Attribute Expected Type Description

-name String Unique within a single artifacts.yaml file.
+name String Unique within a single artifacts.json file.

 version String Semantic version of the artifact (e.g., "0.0.1").

 base_params Dict(String, AcceptedTypes) Parameters that flow through blueprints to service owners.
-Blueprints may leave these for service owners to specify, or provide defaults using the -> operator.
+Blueprints may leave these for service owners to specify, or provide defaults in blueprint inputs.

 params Dict(String, AcceptedTypes) Parameters that must be provided by blueprints using this artifact.
 These cannot be deferred to service owners.